pgbackrest/pgbackrest/CONTRIBUTING.md

       default: {}
 ```

 At compile time, the config.auto.h file will be generated to create the constants used in the code for the options.
-For the C code, any dashes in the option name will be removed, camel-cased and prefixed with `cfgOpt`, e.g. `repo-path` becomes `cfgOptRepoPath`.
+For the C enums, any dashes in the option name will be removed, camel-cased and prefixed with `cfgOpt`, e.g. `repo-path` becomes `cfgOptRepoPath`.

 ### reference.xml